foxglove/mcap/go/cli/mcap/README.md

 ## `mcap` CLI

-> Note: this tool is experimental and will change without warning until finalization of the MCAP spec.
+> Note: this tool is experimental and may change without warning between versions.

-A basic command line tool to demonstrate the MCAP file format.
+A command line tool to demonstrate the MCAP file format.
 See `mcap -h` for details.

 ### Installing: